Scroll to content

 If your child requires an inhaler please ensure that they have it in school every day.

-Please note that your child's PE day is on a Friday and they should come to school ready with their PE kit on.
+Please note that your child's PE day this term is on a Thursday and they should come to school ready with their PE kit on.
 Hair should be tied back and removes earrings before school.

 If you would like to know more about how to help your child at home, please use the links below to take you to helpful pages on our website:)